freedomofpress/securedrop-docs/docs/admin/deployment/deployment_practices.rst

 need to perform to successfully deploy SecureDrop, depending on organizational needs and requirements.

-Certain topics, such as creating a landing page and onboarding *Journalists*, are universal to all SecureDrop instances.
+Certain topics, such as creating a *Landing Page* and onboarding *Journalists*, are universal to all SecureDrop instances.
 Other topics are optional, and are only needed if they fit in with the organization's security policies and newsroom workflows.